 A DNS service is also required to be able to configure the routes to the EC endpoints in OpenShift.

 Docker logging configuration.

-Everyware Cloud containers can potentially generate a large number of logs.
+Everyware Cloud containers can potentially generate a large amount of logs.
 It's advisable to configure docker to limit the amount of storage used by these logs.
 For example, in the json-file driver it's possible to limit the size and the number of files to keep for a single container.
 More details can be found on the official docker documentation.